sebasjm/antlr/README.txt

 April 10, 2007

+* Fixed ANTLR-92 bug.
+Couldn't use sets with -> tree construction.

 * No lexer rule for a token type is now a warning.

 * Fixed set labels in lexer; ANTLR-60 bug